bmurrtech/how-to-homelab/how-to_proxmox_hypervisor.md

 qm clone 8000 [new_vm_id] --name [vm_name]
 ```

-#### Increase Disk Space

 > Note: Disk must be formated to __QEMU__/__qcow2__ to be able to resize.
 VMDK format will not work.

 - By default, the VM will not have much hard drive space unless you chagned the settings prior to saving this template.
-- Therfore, you must add more storage to the VM.
+- Therefore, you must add more storage to the VM.
 It's not difficult.
 Navigat to > VM > Hardware > Hard Disk > Disk Action (top, button dropdown) > Resize > Add the desired amount.

 > Note: Decreasing the disk space is more difficult than increasing, so don't give it more than necessary, and you can always increase it later if needed.